As usual, after the military tension at Line of Control in Jammu and Kashmir earlier this month, India and Pakistan have reengaged in a verbal spat.

 Khan wrote in Outlook magazine that he had sometimes “become the inadvertent object of political leaders who choose to make me a symbol of all that they think is wrong and unpatriotic about Muslims in India.”
 The actor also expressed his concern about the rising sectarian sentiments in India where the majority Hindu and minority Muslim populations seem to be growing further and further apart.

-Rehman Malik’s statement revealed that the Pakistani establishment, sixty-five years after the partition of India, still thinks of itself as custodians of India’s Muslims—an affront to the leaders in New Delhi.
+Rehman Malik’s statement revealed that the Pakistani establishment, 65 years after the partition of India, still thinks of itself as custodians of India’s Muslims — an affront to the leaders in New Delhi.

 One person who kept her cool was Pakistan’s foreign minister Hina Rabbani Khar.
 She proposed bilateral talks almost immediately to prevent the situation from escalating further.
 She also demanded third party mediation to resolve the Kashmir dispute which many, including herself, seem to believe is the “core” of Indo-Pakistani bellicosity.